Universality and the circular law for sparse random matrices: Introduction

-An illustration of Theorem~\ref{SpCirc} appears in Figure~\ref{F:Circ}.
-Note that the sparse circular law (Theorem~\ref{SpCirc}) does not hold when $\alpha=0$, since the probability of a row of all zeroes approaches a constant as $n\to\infty$, and thus with probability tending to 1 as $n\to\infty$, a constant fraction of the rows contain all zeroes.
+An illustration of Theorem~\ref{SpCirc} appears in Figure~\ref{FCirc}.
+Note that the sparse circular law (Theorem~\ref{SpCirc}) does not hold when $\alpha=0$, since the probability of a row of all zeroes approaches a constant as $n\to\infty$, and thus with probability tending to 1 as $n\to \infty$, a constant fraction of the rows contain all zeroes.
+Reasoning in analogy with the Hermitian case, where Wigner's semicircle law holds so long as $n\rho \to\infty$ (see~\cite{Wigner1958}), it seems possible that one might be able to prove the circular law in the case where $\rho= \frac{\log n}{n}$ (see~\cite{RCastillo2009} for further evidence).
+One might also consider analogs of other models of sparseness that have been used in the Hermitian case; for example, see~\cite{TVWang2010,DPal2010}.

-In the non-sparse case, \cite{TVuK2008} also gives a number of extensions and generalizations, one of which is the circular law for shifted matrices, including the case where the entries of a random matrix have constant, non-zero mean.

-\begin{theorem}[Non-sparse circular law for shifted matrices] \emph{\cite[Corollary~1.12]{TVuK2008}} Let $X_n$ be the $n$ by $n$ random matrix whose entries are iid complex random variables with mean $0$ and variance $1$, and let $M_n$ be a deterministic matrix with rank $o(n)$ and obeying Inequality~\eqref{eq3}.
+In the nonsparse case, Tao, Vu and Krishnapur~\cite{TVuK2008} also give a number of extensions and generalizations, one of which is the circular law for shifted matrices, including the case where the entries of a random matrix have constant, nonzero mean. \begin{theorem}[(Nonsparse circular law for shifted matrices (\cite {TVuK2008}, Corollary~1.12))] Let $X_n$ be the $n$ by $n$ random matrix whose entries are i.i.d. complex random variables with mean $0$ and variance $1$, and let $M_n$ be a~deterministic matrix with rank $o(n)$ and obeying inequality (\ref{eq3}).
 Let $A_n:=M_n+X_n$.
-Then the ESD of $\frac 1{\sqrt n} A_n$ converges (both in probability and in the almost sure sense) to the uniform distribution on the unit disk. \end{theorem}
+Then the ESD of $\frac1{\sqrt n} A_n$ converges (both in probability and in the almost sure sense) to the uniform distribution on the unit disk.\vadjust{\goodbreak} \end{theorem}

-Because Theorem~\ref{T:Shift} applies to non-sparse matrices of the form $M_n+X_n$, it can be directly combined with the sparse universality principle of Theorem~\ref{MainThm} to yield the following result:

-\begin{theorem}[Sparse circular law for shifted matrices] Let $0<\alpha \le 1$ be a constant, and let $x$ be a complex random variable with mean $0$ and variance $1$ such that the real and complex parts of $x$ are independent (i.e., $\Re(x)$ and $\Im(x)$ are independent).
-Let $X_n$ be the $n$ by $n$ sparse random matrix ensemble with parameter $\alpha$, let $M_n$ be a deterministic matrix with rank $o(n)$ and obeying Inequality~\eqref{eq3}, and let $A_n:=M_n+X_n$.
-Then the ESD of $\frac 1{\sqrt n} A_n$ converges in probability to the uniform distribution on the unit disk. \end{theorem}
+Because Theorem~\ref{TShift} applies to nonsparse matrices of the form \mbox{$M_n+X_n$}, it can be directly combined with the sparse universality principle of Theorem~\ref{MainThm} to yield the following result: \begin{theorem}[(Sparse circular law for shifted matrices)] Let $0<\alpha\le1$ be a constant, and let $x$ be a complex random variable with mean $0$ and variance~$1$.
+Let $X_n$ be the $n$ by $n$ sparse random matrix ensemble with parameter~$\alpha$, let $M_n$ be a deterministic matrix with rank $o(n)$ and obeying inequality~(\ref{eq3}) and let \mbox{$A_n:=M_n+X_n$}.
+Then the ESD of $\frac1{\sqrt n} A_n$ converges in probability to the uniform distribution on the unit disk. \end{theorem}

-An example of Theorems~\ref{T:Shift} and \ref{T:SpShift} appears in Figure~\ref{F:Shift}.
+An example of Theorems~\ref{TShift} and~\ref{TSpShift} appears in Figure~\ref{FShift}.

-The simple lemma below is a critical component for adapting arguments from \cite{TVuK2008} to the sparse case and illustrates a critical transition that occurs when $\alpha = 0$.